Dainese: Worldwide Stores and Experience Project

-Dainese has a network of 70 single-brand protective equipment specialist stores for motorcycling and dynamic sports across Europe, North America and Asia, and also sells direct to the public online through its official e-commerce website dainese.com.
-A new store concept designed by the Italian architect Renato Montagner was launched in 2017, conceived to also provide a meeting place for dynamic sports enthusiasts to meet and take part in special events and activities.
+Dainese has a network of 70 single-brand protective equipment specialist stores for motorcycling and dynamic sports across Europe, North America, and Asia, and also sells direct to the public online through its official e-commerce website dainese.com.
+A new store concept designed by the Italian architect, Renato Montagner, was launched in 2017 and conceived to also provide a meeting place for dynamic sports enthusiasts to meet and participate in special events and activities.

-In 2019, Dainese launched the Dainese Experience project, a series of masterclasses, lessons, long journeys and weekends where customers can learn how to improve their sports performance.
+In 2019, Dainese launched the Dainese Experience project, a series of masterclasses, lessons, long journeys, and weekends where customers can learn how to improve their sports performance.